apache/trafficserver/doc/reference/configuration/records.config.en.rst

    Turns different options "on" for the origin server socket:::

         TCP_NODELAY  (1)
         SO_KEEPALIVE (2)
+        SO_LINGER    (4)

    .. note::

         This is a flag and you look at the bits set.
 Therefore, you must set the value to ``3`` if you want to enable both options above.

+        When SO_LINGER is enabled, the linger timeout time is set to 0.
+This is useful when ATS and origin server were installed This is useful when Traffic Server and the origin server are co-located and large numbers of sockets are retained in the TIME_WAIT state.

 .. ts:cv:: CONFIG proxy.config.net.sock_mss_in INT 0